niu-lab/msisensor-ct/README.md

 1. **High sensitivity and specificity**

-   For detecting MSI status in cfDNA sequencing samples, MSIsensor-blood can obtain high sensitivity and specificity in data with extremely low ctDNA content and sequencing depths.
+   For detecting MSI status in cfDNA samples, MSIsensor-blood can obtain high sensitivity and specificity in data with extremely low ctDNA content and sequencing depths.

 2. **A stable threshold**

-   According to the robustness test, if a panel contains 30 microsatellites overlapped with 1476 site-classifiers, the AUC for MSI calling can up to 0.99.
+   According to the robustness test, if a panel contains 30 microsatellites overlapped with our 1476 site-classifiers, the AUC for MSI calling can up to 0.99.
 Besides, no matter how many sites a panel overlaps with our classifiers, MSIsensor-blood always shows a stable threshold that MSIscore=20%.

 3. **Suitable for ultra-low ctDNA frequency**